The Phone Co-op

-The Phone Co-op was an independent consumer co-operative in the United Kingdom until 2018, when facing serious financial difficulties, it transferred itself into a sister society, where it remains today.
-It provides landline, mobile telephone and Internet services, including web hosting and broadband.
-It is managed alongside the Electricity and gas Now part of the Midcounties Co-operative, the largest independent co-operative in the UK, it is owned by its customer-members who share in its profits.
-This makes The Phone Co-op the only telephone co-operative in the UK.
+The Phone Co-op was an independent consumer co-operative in the United Kingdom.
+It provided landline, mobile telephone and Internet services, including web hosting and broadband.
+In April 2018, the Phone Co-op board agreed for its operations to be transferred to the Midcounties Co-operative, with the Phone Co-op legal entity ceasing to exist.
+The brand continued to be operated until 1 June 2018, when it was rebranded to Your Co-op following the completion of the transfer.

-The co-op is a social enterprise and was awarded the title of UK customer-facing social enterprise of the year 2015.
-The business is a living wage employer and is accredited to hold the Fair Tax Mark.
+The co-op was a social enterprise and was awarded the title of UK customer-facing social enterprise of the year 2015.
+The business was a living wage employer and was accredited to hold the Fair Tax Mark.

 As of 2015, the business had over 30,000 customers, spanning individuals, businesses, charities, local authorities and other co-operatives including: Amnesty International, The Big Issue, Christian Aid, Central England Co-operative Society, the Centre for Alternative Technology, Chelmsford Star Co-operative Society, The Co-operative Group, The Council of the Isles of Scilly, Manchester City Council, The Midcounties Co-operative, Triodos Bank and UNISON.
-Alongside organic growth, The Phone Co-op has acquired other telecommunications businesses, most notably the telecoms business of Saga Group in 2010 and the broadband business of Namesco in 2014.
-The business provides its fixed-line services through the network run by Openreach using Local Loop Unbundling, and it provides mobile services as a virtual operator on the EE network.
+Alongside organic growth, The Phone Co-op acquired other telecommunications businesses, most notably the telecoms business of Saga Group in 2010 and the broadband business of Namesco in 2014.
+The business provided its fixed-line services through the network run by Openreach using Local Loop Unbundling, and it provided mobile services as a virtual operator on the EE network.

-On 1 June 2018, The Phone Co-op became a part of The Midcounties Co-operative.

 Differentiators

-The Phone Co-op follows the widely recognised Rochdale Principles of co-operation, including the payment of a dividend to its members based on how much they spend with the co-operative during the year.
-The dividend is paid out of profits generated by the co-operative and for year ending 31 August 2016 was 1.5% of each member's spend.
-In common with many other co-operatives, The Phone Co-op seeks to operate to high ethical and environmental standards, publishing extensive non-financial data in its annual report.
+The Phone Co-op followed the widely recognised Rochdale Principles of co-operation, including the payment of a dividend to its members based on how much they spend with the co-operative during the year.
+The dividend was paid out of profits generated by the co-operative and for year ending 31 August 2016 was 1.5% of each member's spend.
+In common with many other co-operatives, the Phone Co-op sought to operate to high ethical and environmental standards, publishing extensive non-financial data in its annual report.

-It operates an affinity marketing scheme, where like-minded partners receive a revenue share in return for introducing its supporters to The Phone Co-op's services.
-Participating organisations include New Internationalist, Positive News, The Soil Association and World Development Movement.
+It operated an affinity marketing scheme, where like-minded partners received a revenue share in return for introducing its supporters to the Phone Co-op's services.
+Participating organisations included New Internationalist, Positive News, The Soil Association and World Development Movement.
 For the three years ending 31 August 2016, just over £180,000 was paid out to the affinity partners.

-The business operates a "Co-operative & Social Economy Development Fund" which is financed through retained earnings to support the development of new social enterprises and co-operatives in the UK by investing in their share capital.
-Over £300,000 has been invested in this way, with beneficiaries including Torrs Hydro, Go-op, Westmill Wind Farm Co-operative and the Birmingham Student Housing Co-operative.
+The business operated a "Co-operative & Social Economy Development Fund" financed through retained earnings to support the development of new social enterprises and co-operatives in the UK by investing in their share capital.
+Over £300,000 was invested in this way, with beneficiaries including Torrs Hydro, Go-op, Westmill Wind Farm Co-operative and the Birmingham Student Housing Co-operative.